-U.S. federal income tax law generally requires that a REIT distribute annually at least 90% of its REIT taxable income, without regard to the deduction for dividends paid and excluding net capital gains, and that it pay tax at regular corporate rates to the extent that it annually distributes less than 100% of its REIT taxable income.
+U.S. federal income tax law generally requires that a REIT distribute annually at least 90% of its REIT taxable income, without regard to the deduction for dividends paid and excluding net capital gains, and that it pay tax at regular corporate rates (21% for taxable years beginning in 2018) to the extent that it annually distributes less than 100% of its REIT taxable income.
 Our current policy is to pay quarterly distributions, which on an annual basis will equal or exceed substantially all of our REIT taxable income.
 Any distributions we make will be at the discretion of our board of directors and will depend upon, among other things, our actual results of operations.
 These results and our ability to pay distributions will be affected by various factors, including the net interest and other income from our portfolio, our operating expenses and any other expenditures.
-In the event that our board of directors are determines to make distributions in excess of the income or cash flow generated from our assets, we may make such distributions from the proceeds of future offerings of equity or debt securities or other forms of debt financing or the sale of assets.
-To the extent that in respect of any calendar year, cash available for distribution is less than our taxable income, we could be required to sell assets or borrow funds to make cash distributions or make a portion of the required distribution in the form of a taxable stock distribution or distribution of debt securities.
+In the event that our board of directors determines to make distributions in excess of the income or cash flow generated from our assets, we may make such distributions from the proceeds of future offerings of equity or debt securities or other forms of debt financing or the sale of assets.
+To the extent that in respect of any calendar year, cash available for distribution is less than our taxable income, or our declared distribution we could be required to sell assets, borrow funds, or raise additional capital to make cash distributions or make a portion of the required distribution in the form of a taxable stock distribution or distribution of debt securities.
 We will generally not be required to make distributions with respect to activities conducted through our domestic TRSs.

-We anticipate that our distributions generally will be taxable as ordinary income to our stockholders, although the whole or a portion of the distributions may be designated by us as qualified dividend income or capital gain or may constitute a return of capital.
+To the extent that we generate taxable income, distributions to our stockholders generally will be taxable as ordinary income, although all or a portion of such distributions may be designated by us as a qualified dividend or capital gain.
+Beginning in 2018 (and through taxable years ending in 2025), the TCJA permits a deduction for certain pass-through business income, including "qualified REIT dividends" (generally, dividends received by a REIT shareholder that are not designated as capital gain dividends or qualified dividend income), which will allow U.S. individuals, trusts, and estates to deduct up to 20% of such amounts, subject to certain limitations, resulting in an effective maximum U.S. federal income tax rate of 29.6% on such qualified REIT dividends.
+In the event we make distributions to our stockholders in excess of our taxable income, the excess will constitute a return of capital.
 In addition, a portion of such distributions may be taxable stock dividends payable in our shares.
 We will furnish annually to each of our stockholders a statement setting forth distributions paid during the preceding year and their characterization as ordinary income, return of capital, qualified dividend income or capital gain.

-The dividends declared in 2015 and 2016 are described under Note 11 of the audited financial statements in this Form10-K.
+The dividends declared in 2017 and 2016 are described under Note 11 of the audited financial statements in this Form10-K.